Azure/iot-sdk-longhaul/docs/names-and-ids.md

 ## runId notes
 * Every time a service or device app launches, it gets a new runId value.
-* For development scenarios, optional `THIEF_DEVICE_APP_RUN_ID` and `THIEF_SERVICE_APP_RUN_ID` environment variables can be used.
-(These variables used to be more important.
-They are less useful at this point and might be unnecessary.)

-## serviceAppRunId notes
-* When a device pairs with a service app, it records the service app's runId and uses this ID when communicating with the service app.
-* The service app uses the presence of its serviceAppRunId in a device message to know that pairing is established (or broken)

 ## pairingId notes
 * Every time a device app pairs with a service app, it gets a new pairingId value.
 * pairingId was added to support service app fallback.
 If a run pairs with the same service app a second time, the runIds would remain unchanged but a new pairingId would be allocated.

-## pingbackId notes
+## serviceAck notes
 * When the device app needs the service app to verify some behavior, it includes a pingackId ID in the verification request.
-* When the service app verifies the behavior, it sends a pingbackResponse message to the decvice which includes the appropriate pingbackId.
+* When the service app verifies the behavior, it sends a serviceAckResponse message to the decvice which includes the appropriate serviceAckId.